In Conversation: On the Misinformation That Led to a Journalist’s Arrest

 We’re grieving the loss of press freedom, security, and community, but as a culture, we’re losing our faith in credible facts.
 There is also a worrying realization couched between all of this: for people and their worth, misinformation seems to gives more than it takes away.
 That is a deeply unsettling idea that reminds me of T.S.
 Eliot’s poem.
 How does the world end?
 “Not with a bang but a whimper,” a whimper of untruths.

-DR: For more than 70% of Indians, smartphones are the new newspapers — with many Indians accessing news through social media.
+DR: For more than 70% of Indians, smartphones are the new newspapers — with many of us accessing news through social media.
 Living in the digital age, these statistics are hardly surprising.
 Perhaps, technology has made it easier even to stay updated with what’s happening around the world — not only setting aside our former dependence on the 24-hour-news cycles, which culminated with the morning newspapers, but also ensuring that we don’t have to wait for broadcast journalists to make it to the ground and set up their equipment so we can finally access live feeds.
 Now, a simple, effortless tweet is all we need to stay updated.

-But I can’t help but think of the two-fold problem this presents.
+However, I can’t help but wonder about the two-fold problem this scenario presents.
 First, we can no longer choose the news (or its version) that we would like to see; algorithms make that choice for us.
-Second, a round-the-clock bombardment of our screens with the “latest developments” of stories we’re hooked into has induced a form of crisis fatigue that is leading many to gradually shut out news itself for the sake of self-preservation.
-In a post-truth age where an infodemic is already raging, the dangers of making social media our source of news, then, can be unprecedented — either relegating us into echo chambers that only serve to tighten our blindfolds than enlighten us, or forcing us to voluntarily shield ourselves from facts.
+Second, a round-the-clock bombardment of our screens with the “latest developments” of stories we’re hooked on to has induced a form of crisis fatigue that is leading many to gradually shut out news itself for the sake of self-preservation.
+In a post-truth age, where an “infodemic” is already raging, the dangers of making social media our source of news, then, can be unprecedented — either relegating us into echo chambers that only serve to tighten our blindfolds than enlighten us, or forcing us to voluntarily shield ourselves from facts to protect our mental health.
 At the same time, with memes, too, growing in popularity and rapidly assuming the form of “information” than what it was meant to be — a source of humor to lighten our spirits amid the grim reality we live in — perhaps, it’s time to gradually disengage from social media when it comes to getting “facts.”

 Actively pursuing social media as a means to socialize, than using it for something it was never designed for, might be the only way to restore balance in the universe.
-The question will always be how to ensure we stay updated without getting either overwhelmed or worse still, manipulated.
+Otherwise, it is becoming increasingly difficult to ensure we stay updated — without getting either overwhelmed, or worse still, manipulated.